docker/docs/docker-for-mac/osxfs.md

 ### Ownership

 Initially, any containerized process that requests ownership metadata of an object is told that its `uid` and `gid` own the object.
-When any containerized process changes the ownership of a shared file system object, e.g. with `chown`, the new ownership information is persisted in the `com.docker.owner` extended attribute of the object.
+When any containerized process changes the ownership of a shared file system object, such as by using the `chown` command, the new ownership information is persisted in the `com.docker.owner` extended attribute of the object.
 Subsequent requests for ownership metadata return the previously set values.
 Ownership-based permissions are only enforced at the macOS file system level with all accessing processes behaving as the user running Docker.
 If the user does not have permission to read extended attributes on an object (such as when that object's permissions are `0000`), `osxfs` attempts to add an access control list (ACL) entry that allows the user to read and write extended attributes.
 If this attempt fails, the object appears to be owned by the process accessing it until the extended attribute is readable again.

 ### File system events